Harry Shorstein: Career

-Shorstein grew up in Jacksonville and attended the University of Florida in Gainesville, where he received his bachelor's and law degrees.
+Shorstein grew up in Jacksonville, graduated from Robert E. Lee High School and attended the University of Florida in Gainesville, where he received his bachelor's and law degrees.
 He was admitted to the Florida Bar on October 25, 1965.

-He was multiply honored for service in Vietnam as a Captain in the United States Marine Corps with a Bronze Star Medal with Combat "V", a Combat Action Ribbon, the Vietnamese Cross of Gallantry, and a Presidential Unit Citation.
+He served in Vietnam as a captain in the United States Marine Corps, being awarded a Bronze Star Medal with Combat "V", a Combat Action Ribbon, the Vietnamese Cross of Gallantry, and a Presidential Unit Citation.

 After the war, he was hired by Public Defender Lou Frost and worked in that office before switching sides to the prosecution in 1970 as Division Head and Chief Assistant State Attorney.
 In 1974, Shorstein began two years as General Counsel for the City of Jacksonville, then switched to private practice for 15 years.
 In 1991 he was appointed State Attorney.
 Among the cases prosecuted during his term was the Brenton Butler case, in which the 15-year-old Butler was wrongfully accused of murder, and was later acquitted.

-Since leaving office he joined the firm Shorstein & Lasnetski, where he works with his youngest son, Paul.
+After leaving office, he joined the firm of Shorstein & Lasnetski, where he works with his youngest son, Paul.
 He had recently been considered for appointment as the United States Attorney for the Middle District of Florida.
 His successor, Angela Corey (who had been fired by Shorstein in 2007), "sent a letter to Florida's senators demanding that they oppose Shorstein's pending nomination as a U.S. attorney," writing that "he should not hold a position of authority in his community again, because of his penchant for using the grand jury for personal vendettas."
 As of June 10, 2010, President Barack Obama had selected career federal prosecutor Bobby O'Neill, out of Tampa, for the position.